-However, there are a number of issues we would like highlight.
+However, there are a number of issues we raised last year and we would again like to highlight.

-2.1 QUALIFYING BENEFITS OF PERMANENTLY DISABLED INDIVIDUALS
+3.1 QUALIFYING BENEFITS OF PERMANENTLY DISABLED INDIVIDUALS

-Section 84 of the Capital Acquisitions Tax Consolidation Act, 2003 ("CATCA2003") exempts benefits taken exclusively for the purposes of discharging qualifying expenses of certain individuals.
+Section 84 of the Capital Acquisitions Tax Consolidation Act, 2003 ("CATCA 2003") exempts benefits taken exclusively for the purposes of discharging qualifying expenses of certain individuals.
 In the past, once it could be verified that benefits were being applied for such purposes, the benefits were then treated as exempt.